For Service Users & Families

 From first contact to ongoing support

-The typical social care journey — SpektraCare helps at every stage.
+The typical social care journey.
+SpektraCare helps at each stage.

 First contact

 Your council must assess anyone who appears to need care and support.
-You don't need a referral.
+You do not need a referral.

 Needs assessment